Sim4n6/plasoWiki/Style-guide.md

 Args:
-  analysis_report (AnalysisReport): a report. storage_writer (Optional[StorageWriter]): the storage writer must be open, and cannot be closed.
-If
+  analysis_report (AnalysisReport): a report. storage_writer (Optional[StorageWriter]): the storage writer must be open,
-      no storage_writer is provided, a new writer will be opened.
+      and cannot be closed.
+If no storage_writer is provided, a new writer will be created.
 """
 ```